reactjs/react.dev/src/content/blog/2024/04/01/react-19.md

 Actions automatically manage submitting data for you:

 - **Pending state**: Actions provide a pending state that starts at the beginning of a request and automatically resets when the final state update is committed.
-- **Optimistic updates**: Actions support the new [`useOptimistic`](#new-feature-optimistic-updates) hook to handle optimistically showing the user the final state while requests are submitting.
+- **Optimistic updates**: Actions support the new [`useOptimistic`](#new-feature-optimistic-updates) hook so you can show users instant feedback while the requests are submitting.
-- **Error Handling**: Actions provide error handling so you can and display Error Boundaries when a request fails, and revert optimistic updates to their original value automatically.
+- **Error handling**: Actions provide error handling so you can and display Error Boundaries when a request fails, and revert optimistic updates to their original value automatically.
-- **Forms**: Actions support new `action` prop for `<form>` elements called [Form Actions](#form-actions).
-This means form submissions use Actions by default, and reset automatically after submission.
+- **Forms**: Actions integrate with new `action` and `formActions` props as [`<form>` Actions](#form-actions).
+This means form submissions use Actions by default and reset the form automatically after submission.

 </Note>

-Async transitions are the raw primitive that power Actions, and you can always drop down to `useTransition`, `useState`, and `useOptimisitc` to create your own custom behavior.
+Async transitions are the raw primitive that power Actions, and you can always drop down to `useTransition`, `useState`, and `useOptimistic` to create your own custom behavior.
 We're also introducing the [`useActionState`](#new-hook-useactionstate) and [`useFormStatus`](#new-hook-useformstatus) hooks to support the common cases for Actions and Forms.

 For more information, see the docs for [`useTransition`](/reference/react/useTransition) and the next sections.